 4. Obtaining Java Version

-Finally, let's see how to get the version of Java that our application is running on.
+Finally, we'll see how to get the version of Java that our application is running on.
 For this purpose, we'll use the class JavaVersion:

 Above, we call the JavaVersion#getJavaVersion method.
 By default, this returns an enum with the specific Java version, such as EIGHT.
 To keep the formatting consistent with the above methods, we parse it using its toString method.

-In this article, we've learned that it's quite simple to obtain the versions of Spring, JDK, and Java that our application is using.
+In this article, we learned that it's quite simple to obtain the versions of Spring, JDK, and Java that our application is using.

-As always, you can find the code over on GitHub.
+As always, the complete code is available on GitHub.